andrewratliff/andrewratliff.github.io/_posts/2019-12-28-half-the-sky.md

 the debate surrounding prostitution impedes action against forced prostitution.

-To further complicate the discussion around forced prostitution, is the reality that the difference between willing prostitution and forced prostitution is not always clear.
+To further complicate the discussion around forced prostitution, is the reality that the difference between forced and willing prostitution is not always clear.
 Consider adult women who seem to be volitional sex workers.
 The women may have been coerced in to sex work as children, forced to develop a dependency on drugs, or made to feel so stigmatized by society, that while they